 Wandering through Tuscany, I never stop running into important historical sites and museums that house exceptional art.
-Never waste the opportunity and visit as many sites of interest as possible: this is the philosophy that takes me off to explore this region which welcomed me with open arms.
+Never waste the opportunity and visit as many sites of interest as possible: this is the philosophy that takes me off to explore this region.

 This villa is the site where many important people of the past once lived and organized their parties and where today you can breathe in its air of nobility and royalty.